Wendelien McNicoll Registered Member MBACP (Snr. Accred)

 I am able to offer flexible counselling sessions up to 8pm in the evening and Saturday mornings till 12pm.

-A supervision session is £60 and a group supervision session is £120 for a group of 4.
+Group supervision session £120 for a group of 4.

 I do charge you for the room rental unless your cancellation is received 24 hours beforehand.

 Payment can made by cash, bank transfer or cheque.